Each year, 23 million sick and injured children under the age of 15 are cared for in hospital emergency department.

-Recent reports from the U.S. Centers for Disease Control and Prevention say that about 7,000 children are taken to the ER because they have either taken cough and cold medicines without supervision or have developed allergic reactions or other problems after taking the medications.
+Recent reports from the U.S. Centers for Disease Control and Prevention say that about 7,000 children are taken to the ED because they have either taken cough and cold medicines without supervision or have developed allergic reactions or other problems after taking the medications.

-Dr. Henry Unger, chairman of Emergency Medicine at Holy Redeemer Hospital, says that it’s not always easy to know when to simply call the pediatrician or when to take a child to the ER.
+Dr. Henry Unger, chairman of Emergency Medicine at Holy Redeemer Hospital, says that it’s not always easy to know when to simply call the pediatrician or when to take a child to the ED.

-“As most parents know, determining whether or not to go to the emergency room can sometimes be confusing,” says Unger.
+“As most parents know, determining whether or not to go to the emergency department can sometimes be confusing,” says Unger.
 “That’s because when a child is hurt, the situation always seems alarming.
-The easiest way for parents to know when to go to the ER is when they feel a severe injury or illness is threatening their child’s health or may cause permanent harm.
+The easiest way for parents to know when to go to the ED is when they feel a severe injury or illness is threatening their child’s health or may cause permanent harm.
 In these cases, a child needs emergency medical treatment right away.”